Evidence-Based Phytotherapy

 It is postulated that each extract contained in a rational phytopharmaceutical has been proven to contribute to clinical efficacy.

-If the phototherapeutic agent contains an extract of one or more drug parts of the same medicinal plant as the active ingredient, it is declared as a monopreparation.
+If the phytotherapeutic agent contains an extract of one or more drug parts of the same medicinal plant as the active ingredient, it is declared as a monopreparation.
 The extract is the active substance.

-Rational phytotherapy therefore differs fundamentally from therapy with synthetic active ingredients, which are administered as individual substances and whose singular effects are known.
+Rational phytotherapy thus differs fundamentally from therapy with synthetic active ingredients, which are administered as individual substances and whose singular effects are known.
 Herbal preparations can be obtained as pressed juices, oil macerates from fresh plants, powders from cut or crushed dried drugs.
 Extracts are extracts obtained by means of solvents, fractionation or by eliminating undesirable constituents.
 Phytotherapeutics are offered in conventional dosage forms such as drops, tablets, coated tablets or capsules.

 General information